f The Wittenberg Door: Was Time Created?

 Sequence

-Is it the case that time is a creation of God’s, and a material one at that?
-I don’t think so.
-Time is usually defined as duration—that which passes between events.
+There is certainly a created aspect of time.
+But is it exclusively so?
+I don’t believe it is.
+There seems to be an uncreated element that is a necessary consequence of God’s existence.
+Consider this: Time is usually defined as duration—that which passes between events.
 It seems to me that there is something else to consider: sequence, which includes the events themselves.
 Here’s what I mean:

 There are two types of sequence: logical and temporal.
 An example of a logical sequence would be counting, 1, 2, 3, 4, etc. “2” logically follows “1.”